 Even when I checked the other stories that followed after that first one, I discovered they were utter nonsense!
-Was that what stopped dad from publishing the ones he’d taken into his custody one faithful day?
+Was that what stopped dad from publishing the ones he’d taken into his custody once upon at time?
 He’d probably read through it and thought, “What a load of garbage.
 This boy is better off taking science in the future!”
 (Well, I’m an Environment scientist now).

 To think of those times that I’d make Mark string along with me from one geographical area to another on my quest of seeking out publishing houses hoping that they will agree to publish or at least buy one of my “crappy” stories.
-I guess I probably made the right decision turning down the 500 pounds mother had offered me in 2012 right there in our apartment in London for me to use to publish any one of my stories when we returned to Nigeria.
+I guess I probably made the right decision turning down the 500 pounds my mother had offered me in 2012 right there in our apartment in London for me to use to publish any one of my stories when we returned to Nigeria.

-Yes, I’d always wanted to be a YOUNG NIGERIAN AUTHOR.
-I wanted my peers to take out a published story book and on the front cover “written by Martins Toritseju” would be inscribed on it while on the back would be my picture and my biography.
+So anyways, I’d always wanted to be a YOUNG NIGERIAN AUTHOR.
+I wanted my peers to take out a published storybook and on the front cover “written by Martins Toritseju” would be inscribed on it while on the back would be my charming picture and my biography.
 I wanted to cash out of my ideas.
-For me, that was as much of a celebrity it could get !
+For me, that was as much of a celebrity it could get!
 It was my dream and ambition, one that had driven me to write countless stories, one I’d nursed until I completed my senior secondary school education.

-But there I was at that point in my life, staring at the £500 in my mom’s generous hands, with no strings attached, and declining her offer.
-Though I was still blinded to the belief that my stories were great, the dream of becoming a young author, well let’s just say that ship had long set sailed, and I’d developed a new dream!
+But there I was at that point in my life in 2012, staring at the £500 in my mom’s generous hands, with no strings attached, and declining her offer.
+Though I was still blinded by the belief that my stories were great, the dream of becoming a young author, well let’s just say that ship had long set sailed, and I’d developed a new dream!

 And martinswrites is coined and tailored to be a stepping stone to achieving my dream.